apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

         ```SQL
             // This keyword is used only for DATETIME type.
 If the value is missing, the system assigns the current timestamp.
             dt DATETIME DEFAULT CURRENT_TIMESTAMP
+            // This keyword is used only for DATE type.
+If the value is missing, the system assigns the current date.
+            dt DATE DEFAULT CURRENT_DATE
         ```

     * <version since="2.1" type="inline">`on update current_timestamp`</version>